Episode 5: charles Burnett

 An intimate interview with Charles Burnett, the director of 'Killer of Sheep'

 Critic Terrence Rafferty of GQ called Killer of Sheep "one of the most striking debuts in movie history."
-In this episode of The Drunk Projectionist podcast, host Todd Melby interviews Charles Burnett, writer/director of this important film.
+In this episode of The Drunk Projectionist film podcast, I interview Charles Burnett, writer/director of this important — and visually stunning — film.

 Killer of Sheep examines the black Los Angeles ghetto of Watts in the mid-1970s through the eyes of Stan, a sensitive dreamer who is growing detached and numb from the psychic toll of working at a slaughterhouse.
 Frustrated by money problems, he finds respite in moments of simple beauty: the warmth of a teacup against his cheek, slow dancing with his wife, holding his daughter.
 The film offers no solutions; it merely presents life — sometimes hauntingly bleak, sometimes filled with transcendent joy and gentle humor.